 Once again, alongside our heroes’ lives, we observe key historical and cultural events that shaped the country, like the emergence of K-pop (woot woot!) and the Korean Basketball league.
 Through the father who works as a baseball coach, we also get a ton of references to famous Korean baseball athletes (and I had to google all of them because I know little about baseball, and even less about Korean baseball).

 I have to admit that I personally couldn’t get as into this one as I did the other two, so other than an intense second-lead syndrome I don’t have many strong lingering feelings about it.
-While it shares the same kind of humour and soul as 1997 and 1988, I didn’t connect to the characters as much- maybe it was all the sports?.
+While it shares the same kind of humour and soul as 1997 and 1988, I didn’t connect to the characters as much- maybe it was all the sports?
+Or the super obvious husband.

 That said, anyone who ever moved from the countryside to a huge metropolitan city, will relate to the fish-out-of-water feeling the characters experience when they move to Seoul.
-Other than the nostalgia factor, this was the second biggest pull of the show, which was a huge hit, and is an easy recommendation for anyone.
+Other than the nostalgia factor, this was the second biggest pull of the show, which was a huge hit, and is an easy recommendation as well.

 They saved the best for last.
 ‘Reply 1988’ aired in 2015, is one of the highest rated cable dramas ever, and one of my absolute favourites.